 The proposal clarifies the code by adding a definition for a term already used in the residential provisions.
 The action is essentially editorial and should have no cost implications.

-Report of Committee Action Hearings

-Committee Action: Approved as Submitted

-Committee Reason: A needed definition for the definition is necessary. r what is and is not an opaque door.
-The ter m is used in several places in the code so
+Committee Reason: A needed definition for what is and is not an opaque door.
+The term is used in several places in the code so the definition is necessary.

-Assembly Action None

-Final Action Results